createdotnet/wdk/pages/tutorials/14page-builder.md

 ## Implementation
 On Pagebuilder pages `<!--WDK:display:headinfo-->` will automatically load in a seperate CSS file which handles our basic Pagebuilder dependencies.
-The `<!--WDK:base:assets-->` tag loads in our **none responsive** CSS grid.
+The `<!--WDK:base:assets-->` tag loads in our **non-responsive** CSS grid.
 As such, Pagebuilder will not be responsive on your site unless you explicitly include our responsive grid.

 ### Responsive Grid
 Our responsive Grid is available to download [here](...), where you'll also find our break points definitions.